Have you ever been to a warehouse club?

 They are members-only stores where shoppers can buy merchandise in bulk at discounts.
 The inventory is packaged in large quantities and sold under the store’s brand name.

-It offers an interesting shopping experience because they sell various items that appeal to a wide range of customers, from food and beverage to clothing and electronics.
+It offers an interesting shopping experience because it sells various items that appeal to a wide range of customers, from food and beverage to clothing and electronics.
 And since the prices are so low, it’s easy to save a lot of money by buying in bulk.

-The most famous example of a warehouse club is Costco, but many smaller chains operate under this model.
-The premise is that because the store can buy goods in bulk at lower prices from manufacturers, it can offer lower prices to customers who become members.
+Costco is the most famous example of a warehouse club, but many smaller chains operate under this model.
+The premise is that because the store can buy bulk goods at lower prices from manufacturers, it can offer lower prices to customers who become members.

 Customers usually pay an annual membership fee to take advantage of the discounts.
 This fee usually gives them discounts on all purchases made at the store, not just items designated as part of the “warehouse club” category.